How do the channel definitions work for custom packet sniffer, xFlow (NetFlow, sFlow, jFlow), and IPFIX sensors?

 Channel Definitions for Custom Packet Sniffing, xFlow, or IPFIX Sensors

-When adding custom xFlow (for example, NetFlow, sFlow, or jFlow), IPFIX (included in PRTG version 13.x.7 or later), or packet sniffing sensors to PRTG, you will notice a field named Channel Definition.
+When adding custom xFlow (for example, NetFlow, sFlow, or jFlow), custom IPFIX (included in PRTG version 13.x.7 or later), or custom packet sniffing sensors to PRTG, you will notice a field named Channel Definition.
 In this field you need to provide the channel definitions in the following manner (one entry per channel):

 #5:HTTP Protocol[TCP] and (SourcePort or DestinationPort or SourcePort or DestinationPort)